leonstel/leonstel.github.io/recursive_tree_part3.md

 so you haved killed two birds with one stone.
 Though that being said, there is a big difference between the implementations.

-The ```hasCheckedInBranch()``` operates on the leaf component itself whereas to ```searchRecursive()``` changes the entire input data.
+The ```hasCheckedInBranch()``` operates on the leaf component itself whereas to ```searchRecursive()``` changes the entire input data from within the ```Tree```.
 Remember that the tree component has the entire tree data bound and the child leafs are being drawn from that data.
 The search function changes te input data which triggers the tree to rerender its leafs with that newly set data.